Gigas002/WaisetsuToshokan/README.md

 ## State

 For current state of project, please look into the [ROADMAP](ROADMAP.md) file, it says everything you want to know.
-TLDR: [OpenHentai](https://github.com/Gigas002/OpenHentai) and standards for db first, web app later
+TLDR: [OpenHentai](https://github.com/Gigas002/OpenHentai) and db dchema first, web app later

 ## Contributing